DanTheNoodleMan/rock-paper-scissors/README.md

 # rock-paper-scissors
-A first iteration of rock paper scissors played from console.
-For now the html and css files will remain empty.
+A second iteration of rock paper scissors played in the browser with UI.
+Using event listeners and other javascript elements I've learned so far.